rrra/www/content/licensing/_index.md

 ## Why should I get licensed?

-**Before you can get on the air, you need to be licensed and know the rules to operate safely and legally.** US licenses are good for 10 years before renewal and anyone may hold one except a representative of a foreign government.
+**You need to be licensed before you can get on the air so that you know the rules to operate safely and legally.** US licenses are good for 10 years before renewal and anyone may hold one except a representative of a foreign government.
 In the US there are three license classes---Technician, General and Extra.
-The [ARRL Getting Licensed](http://www.arrl.org/getting-licensed) page describes the license classes and provides useful links for those interested in becoming licensed.
+The [ARRL Getting Licensed page](http://www.arrl.org/getting-licensed) describes the license classes and provides useful links for those interested in becoming licensed.